Blowup driven by critical balance in a differential kinetic model of gravity wave turbulence: Abstract

 \section{Abstract}

-We describe the blowup scenarios in a novel phase-parametrized differential approximation model of deep water surface gravity waves that was recently derived in the limit of a large number of multicomponent fields.
-Previous work showed that upon precisely tuning the phase parameter $\phi$ to $\pi$, the model formally supports steady-state solutions transitioning from Kolmogorov-Zakharov $\propto \omega^{-4}$ to Phillips' critical balance $\propto \omega^{-5}$ at small scales, a feature qualitatively consistent with oceanic measurements.
-Here we show that the critical balance is in fact a generic feature of the model, which prescribes a finite-time transfer of the energy from the IR towards the UV for any value of $\phi \in [0,\pi)$.
-We observe a bifurcation in the blowup scenario from continuous to discrete self-similarity as $\phi$ is increased above $\phi_*\simeq 2.7$.
-To our knowledge, this is the first example of a non-continuous blowup in the kinetic theory of waves. \rroc
+\cm We describe the blowup scenarios in a phase-parametrized differential approximation kinetic model (\xdam), inspired by the physics of deep water surface gravity waves and recently obtained using large-$N$ summation techniques under a local approximation in wavenumber space.
+Previous work showed that the model admits steady-state solutions interpolating between the Kolmogorov-Zakharov spectrum $E(\omega)\propto \omega^{-4}$ and either a strong-turbulence regime $E(\omega)\propto \omega^{-2}$ or the Phillips critical-balance spectrum $E(\omega) \propto \omega^{-5}$ at small scales.
+These solutions reproduce scaling regimes expected in gravity-wave kinetics, suggesting that the \xdam\, may serve as an effective augmented version of an earlier differential approximation model introduced by Hasselmann.
+Here we investigate finite-time blowup in the \xdam\, and show that it is generically governed by the critical-balance regime.
+This leads to a non-Kolmogorov finite-time transfer of the energy from the IR towards the UV for any value of the parameter $\phi \in [0,\pi)$.
+We observe a bifurcation in the blowup dynamics from continuous to discrete self-similarity as $\phi$ is increased above a critical value $\phi_*\simeq 2.7$.
+To our knowledge, this is the first example of a discretely self-similar blowup in the kinetic theory of waves. \cb